MicrosoftDocs/connected-spaces/articles/communication-plan.md

 What you choose to disclose to shoppers will depend on the unique context of your store and the range of technologies that you use.

-Dynamics 365 Connected Store as a standalone technology is considered low sensitivity in part because it does not store personally identifiable information.
-For Dynamics 365 Connected Store, a disclosure strategy can build trust by helping shoppers understand: (1) That a technology is in use; (2) What that technology does; (3) How personal data is protected.
+Our research shows that for Dynamics 365 Connected Store, a disclosure strategy can build trust by helping shoppers understand: (1) That a technology is in use; (2) What that technology does; (3) How personal data is protected.

-Specifically, we recommend providing shoppers with answers to the following questions:
+Specifically, our research shows that shoppers are more comfortable with technology such as Dynamics 365 Connected Store when they understand the following:

 - What technology is in use, when is it in use, and how does it work?